diazadr/mylab-mit/README.md

 - **MIT App Inventor Community**: For providing the development platform.
 - **Firebase & Google Services**: For enabling secure authentication and data storage.

+## Contributions
+Feel free to submit issues or contribute by creating pull requests.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.